-For example, if a caregiver knows their loved one enjoys a cup of coffee on the living room couch every morning, they may be concerned when it’s almost noon and the app hasn’t reported activity in the living room.
+For example, if a caregiver knows the person in their care enjoys a cup of coffee on the living room couch every morning, they may be concerned when it’s almost noon and the app hasn’t reported activity in the living room.

 Note that if you have pets, motion sensors may pick up their movements, which can send a false signal to caregivers.
 When we tested the Smart Hub, the app logged our furry friends’ movements as activity—even when no one was home.

-When checking in on your loved one’s activity levels, you can also monitor their home environment.
+When checking in on someon’s activity levels, you can also monitor their home environment.
 The Smart Hub monitors carbon dioxide (CO2) and volatile organic compounds (VOC) levels and sends indoor air quality and temperature data directly to the app for caregivers to view in real time.

 Caregivers will receive an alert if CO2 or VOC levels are at a dangerous level or if the indoor room temperature reaches 85 degrees or higher.

 During an emergency, monitoring center staff can view critical health and home access information to pass to emergency dispatchers.
 Caregivers can input and update this information using the Health Card feature in the app.

 Aloe Care Health accessories

 Unlike some medical alert systems, Aloe Care Health only offers a few accessory options with its packages.

 Entry sensors: You can purchase two entry sensors for a $49.99 one-time fee with any package that includes the Smart Hub (Essentials, Essentials Plus, Total Care).
 Entry sensors are designed for doors, cabinets, or windows.
 Caregivers can track sensor activity via the Aloe Care app.